plone/training/react/bootstrap.rst

 Bootstrapping A Project
 =======================

-To create a newReactproject type the following:
+To create a new React project type the following:

 .. code-block:: console